Yin Hao

-Yin Hao (殷浩) (died 356), courtesy name Yuanyuan (渊源), was a Chinese politician of the Jin dynasty.
+Yin Hao (殷浩; died 356), courtesy name Yuanyuan (渊源), (Note: To avoid naming taboo, his biography in the Tang-era Jin Shu recorded his courtesy name as Shenyuan (深源).
+His courtesy name being "Yuanyuan" was recorded in vol.249 of Taiping Yulan.) was a Chinese politician of the Jin dynasty.

+Background

 Yin Hao was from an aristocratic family in Changping, and when he was young, he became known for intelligence and metaphysical discussions.
+His father Yin Xian (殷羡; 320-343) (Note: During Su Jun's rebellion, Yin Xian, as Tao Kan's subordinate, was well-known for advising Tao to attack Shitou quickly; this advice eventually led to Su's death.) served as the governor of Yuzhang (modern day Nanchang) during the Jianyuan era (343-344) of the reign of Emperor Kang of Jin; Xian's younger brother Yin Rong (殷融) was Yin Zhongkan's grandfather.
+Yin Hao's wife was Yuan Nühuang; her younger sister Nüzheng was Xie Shang's wife.
+The sisters were great-granddaughters of Yuan Huan.

+Life

-His father, Yin Xian (d.
-346) served as the governor of Yuzhang (modern day Nanchang).
-He temporarily served on Yu Liang's staff, but subsequently declined an invitation by Yu Liang's younger brother Yu Yi (庾翼) to serve on his staff, and he lived the life of a hermit.
+Yin Hao temporarily served on Yu Liang's staff, but subsequently declined an invitation by Yu Liang's younger brother Yu Yi (庾翼) to serve on his staff, and he lived the life of a hermit.
 Gradually, officials and commoners began to believe that he had the ability to guide the Jin state to great things, and people even observed his behavior to venture guesses as to what the fortunes of the state would be.
 In 346, he finally agreed to join the government as the governor of the capital region.

 In 348, after Huan Wen destroyed Cheng-Han and merged its territory into Jin's, key officials of the Jin imperial government began to fear that he would use his military might to try to dominate the government.
 The regent for Emperor Mu, Sima Yu the Prince of Kuaiji therefore invited Yin to participate in important government decisions.
 Yin and Huan immediately developed a rivalry and suspected each other of treachery.

 In 350, intent on proving himself as much of a general as Huan, Yin had himself commissioned with a large army, preparing to recover central and northern China as rival Later Zhao was collapsing into civil war, but for reasons unknown delayed the campaign.
 Later that year, he took even greater power, as after another major official, Cai Mo, repeatedly declined an imperial honor, he accused Cai of being disrespectful and had Cai imprisoned.
 He was prepared to execute Cai, but was persuaded not to, but Cai was still demoted to commoner status.